New Year's Eve Safety Tips

 - Avoid drinking and driving: If you are going out for New Year’s Eve, make plans in advance for how you will get home.
 Cabs and Ubers will be in high demand, so make a reservation early to avoid being stuck.
 If you are entertaining at home, avoid over serving guests and be prepared to offer overnight accommodations if needed.

-- Be careful walking.
+- Be careful about walking.
 Walking may seem a logical alternative to drinking and driving, but pedestrian accidents are a serious concern over the New Year.
-Avoid drinking too much, wear bright, light colored clothing, stick to sidewalks and lighted streets, and wear appropriate shoes to prevent trips and falls.
+Avoid drinking too much, wear bright, light-colored clothing, stick to sidewalks and lighted streets, and wear appropriate shoes to prevent trips and falls.

 - Use caution with fires and fireworks.
 While bonfires and firework displays can be a great way to celebrate, make sure there is a water source standing by.
 Keep small children nearby and avoid letting them get too close to displays.